Indonesia set to release hundreds of prisoners under president's clemency plan

 “This measure is used to free high-profile figures from a sentence currently being served for certain political interest,” Syahputra said.

-A political analyst from Diponegoro University, Mohammad Rosyidin, viewed the clemency plan in the context of rights group’s criticism of Subianto, a former general with ties to the country’s dictatorial past who is linked to alleged human rights abuses.
+A political analyst from Diponegoro University, Mohamad Rosyidin, viewed the clemency plan in the context of rights groups' criticism of Subianto, a former general with ties to the country’s dictatorial past who is linked to alleged human rights abuses.

-“President Prabowo’s amnesty plan could be a step to dispel these perceptions and turned him as pro-democracy and a defender of human rights,” Rosyidin said.
+“President Prabowo’s amnesty plan could be a step to dispel these perceptions and turn him as pro-democracy and a defender of human rights,” Rosyidin said.

 Since taking office in October, Subianto's administration has moved to repatriate several high-profile foreign inmates, all sentenced to death or life in prison for drug offenses, back to their home countries.